The Other Blackpool

 But beyond the promenade hides another, much less glamorous Blackpool, fuelled by years of economic and social deprivation, which has gone largely unnoticed.
 This project highlights the challenges facing this ‘other Blackpool’.

-To achieve the project’s aim of capturing this other Blackpool, a street photography-based approach was used, meaning candid photographs have been taken to isolate and capture moments which might otherwise go unnoticed, including occasional moments of humour characteristic of seaside towns.
+To capture this other Blackpool, a street photography-based approach was used, meaning candid photographs have been taken to isolate and capture moments which might otherwise go unnoticed, including occasional moments of humour characteristic of seaside towns.
 Images from this project were successfully submitted for Associateship of the Royal Photographic Society.